It’s Time To Talk About The Hot Hook Discourse

 Give me more Peter Pan movies.
 Ten a year, I don't give a shit.
 Just make sure Captain Hook is hot in every single one of them. https://t.co/dHNfZvwMW0— Grace Hot Dog Water | BLACK LIVES MATTER (@GraceGThomas) July 8, 2020

 And of course, in comes the debate on who the hottest Hook is.
-While Isaacs seems to be a strong contender, many on Twitter are going to bat for sleeper pick Colin O'Donoghue, who played Hook (a romantic lead in the show) in ABC's Once Upon a Time.
+While Isaacs seems to be a strong contender, many on Twitter are going to bat for sleeper pick Colin O'Donoghue, who played Hook (a romantic lead in the show) in the US channel ABC's Once Upon a Time.

 You're right and I apologize, I should say that it's time for Captain Hook to be hot AGAIN— the elven cowpoke 🤠🏳️🌈 (@tangolikeelk) July 8, 2020